Is hockey rink glass technology as transparent as it seems?

 It’s hard to imagine today, but for the first half of the 20th-century, chicken wire surrounded the ice rink during hockey games.
 While it offered some means of protection, it made it difficult for fans to watch the games, and it was relatively easy for fans to interrupt games.

-So, what is ice rink glass made of?
-Today, we see the glass version, which is a significant improvement from wire.
-Hockey rink glass serves several purposes, including:
+Today, we see tempered glass and acrylic shielding, which is a significant improvement from wire.
+Hockey rink shielding serves several purposes, including:

 - Protecting spectators from line-drive pucks flying at them, which can cause severe if not fatal injuries, not to mention protecting arena owners from lawsuits that result from injuries;

 - Ensuring that the game is uninterrupted by keeping the puck within the rink and in play;

 - Protecting both players and fans from each other and preventing physical altercations between them during highly-emotional games; and

 - Insulating the arena by keeping the cold air in the rink (especially useful during flooding and set-up).